QuTech-Delft/quantum-inspire-examples/docs/index.rst

 Hello, and welcome to the Quantum Inspire Examples.

-The examples mainly consist of iPython notebooks and python scripts.
+The examples mainly consist of IPython notebooks and python scripts.

 Documentation
 =============